Quasi-alternating surgeries: Prerequisites

 In this section, building upon \cite{FPS19}, we will give an explicit bound $C$ such that any surgery on a hyperbolic knot along a slope whose length is larger than $C$ yields again a hyperbolic manifold with the same symmetry group as the knot.
 We first set up the notation.

 Let $M$ be a complete hyperbolic $3$-manifold with finite volume and one cusp.
 We denote by $\operatorname{systole}(M)$ the length of the shortest geodesic of $M$.
-The \textit{(normalized) length} $L(r)$ of a slope $r$ on $\bdry M$ is
+There is a \textit{(normalized) length} $L(r)$ associated to each slope $r$ on $\bdry M$.
+This is obtained by taking a horospherical neighbourhood $N$ of the cusp with the natural inherited Euclidean metric on $N$ and setting

+where $\operatorname{length}(r)$ is the minimal length of all curves representing $r$ on $\partial N$.
+Since changing the horospherical neighbourhood $N$ has the effect of rescaling the Euclidean metric on $\partial N$, this $L(r)$ is independent of the choice of $N$.

 We denote by $M(r)$ the Dehn filling of $M$ along the slope $r$.
 If the slope $r$ is in the hyperbolic Dehn surgery space (so that $M(r)$ has a hyperbolic structure obtained from deforming the one on $M$) then we write $\gamma$ for the geodesic core of the newly glued-in solid torus in $M(r)$.
 From Thurston's hyperbolic Dehn surgery theorem~\cite{Th79}, it follows that $\gamma$ will be the shortest geodesic in $M(r)$ provided that $L(r)$ is sufficiently large.